 7. Complaints procedure

 Dentists in the Netherlands are legally required to provide patients with the opportunity to submit a complaint if they are not satisfied.
-The KNMT can provide you with information on a complaints procedure (the KNMT Klachtenregeling) which meets these legal requirements, the KNMT Complaints Service.
+The easiest way to fulfill this requirement is to become a member of the KNMT.
+KNMT members automatically fulfill all legal requirements concerning a complaints procedure.

 Any further questions?
 Get in touch

-If you are considering working as a dentist in the Netherlands and you have any further questions, you can always contact the KNMT Members Service, available workdays from 8:30 AM to 5 PM (T: +31 (0)30 607 6380).
+If you are considering working as a dentist in the Netherlands and you have any further questions, you can always contact KNMT Ledenservice (Members Service), available workdays from 8:30 AM to 5 PM (tel. +31 (0)30 607 6380).
 You can also submit your questions by email.

 The KNMT has taken the utmost care in compiling the information in this overview.
 Nevertheless, we cannot accept any liability for the accuracy of the information or any consequences that may result.
 No part of this publication may be copied, published or made available to third parties without the explicit written permission of the KNMT.